One look at the beast and you’ll see why they call him the “Junkyard” Buck.

 It really IS amazing!

 I can be sitting in my tree stand and check photos that came into my email just seconds earlier from a camera just around the corner!
-Or, perhaps, from a camera across the country that I decide to put on the system!
+Or, perhaps, from a camera across the country that I decided to put on the system!

 Here is a view of the Moultrie website where you can see all sorts of details regarding your modem and camera signal.